gatsbyjs/gatsby/docs/docs/how-gatsby-works-with-github-pages.md

 }
 ```

-The `--prefix-paths` flag is used because your website is inside a folder like `http://username.github.io/reponame/`, you'll need to add your `/reponame` path prefix as an option to `gatsby-config.js`:
+The `--prefix-paths` flag is used because your website is inside a folder like `http://username.github.io/reponame/`.
+You'll need to add your `/reponame` path prefix as an option to `gatsby-config.js`:

 ```js:title=gatsby-config.js
 module.exports = {